ramrom/rams_dot_files/cheatsheets/apple_osx_ios_cheatsheet.md

 - upgrade all formulas
     `brew upgrade`
     - NOTE: brew does seem to support upgrading just one formula
+- `brew list --cask`  - list all the casks
 - `brew services` -> list services
 - `brew services start redis` -> start a service